fugazi-io/connector.node.mongo/README.md

  * list collections in a db
  * create a collection in a db
  * insert one document to a collection
+ * find one document with a given field equals a given value

  More commands to follow.